Do you have trouble with properly installing compression connection sump pump check valves in your effluent of sewage system? Well, you’re in luck!

 Both valves are available in a standard or quiet option.

-#1 - Design the system piping layout and cut piping to the appropriate length.
+Step 1 - Design the system piping layout and cut piping to the appropriate length.

-The proper location for the check valve is close to the floor level to both minimize the volume of water which drains back at the end of each pumping cycle, as well as to have the valve in a convenient location for easy inspection and servicing or replacement of the valve.
+The proper location for the check valve is close to floor level, to both minimize the volume of water which drains back at the end of each pumping cycle, as well as to have the valve in a convenient location for easy inspection and servicing or replacement of the valve.

 - Piping must not be smaller than the pump discharge.